fengalin/raspdac-on-osmc/README.md

 to show informations on a display.
 Obviously, the add-on relies on a properly configured [LCDproc](https://github.com/lcdproc/lcdproc) server.
 LCDproc supports HD44780 compliant displays such as the WINSTAR WEH001602A that comes with the RaspDAC.
-Still, I had to modify LCDProc in order to be able to select the font bank.
+A modification was necessary in order to be able to select the display's font bank.

 LCDproc generation requires automake:
 ``` bash